Infectious Disease Physician

 Comirnaty vaccines, which carry the same research name as the Pfizer-BioNTech COVID-19 vaccines, BNT162b2, have recently been approved for use in Singapore.
 On HealthHub records they will now be labelled Pfizer-BioNTech / Comirnaty.

 As of 8 December 2020, the UK was the first country to start vaccinating its citizens with the Pfizer-BioNTech vaccine.
 Today, the UK is also using the COVID-19 vaccines from Oxford AstraZeneca, Moderna and Johnson & Johnson.
 Approximately 42 million people have received at least 1 dose, with priority being given to those above 50 and other high-risk categories including those living and working in care homes, healthcare frontliners, those with underlying health conditions and those who are clinically vulnerable.

 In the US, 312 million doses have been administered to priority groups, namely healthcare workers, nursing home residents, people over 75 and essential workers , using COVID-19 vaccines from Pfizer-BioNTech, Moderna and Johnson & Johnson.

-The Sinovac vaccine is approved for use in Singapore and available under the Special Access Route, which means it is not subsidised.
-This route allows private healthcare providers to administer the Sinovac vaccine to individuals who wish to have it.
+The Sinovac and Sinopharm vaccines are approved for use in Singapore and available under the Special Access Route (SAR), which means it is not subsidised.
+This route allows private healthcare providers to obtain and administer the Sinovac and Sinopharm vaccines to individuals 18 years and above who wish to have it.